 - Hey, You!: Not knowing Greg's name when he first walks into the temple, Pearl cautiously addresses him as "you."

-- How Dad Met Mom: The episode is Greg telling Steven how he first met Rose Quartz.
+- How Dad Met Mom: The episode is Greg telling Steven how he first met Rose Quartz—or more specifically, a full version of the story that includes his ex-manager Marty's hand in things.

-- I'd Tell You, but Then I'd Have to Kill You: Amethyst says this to Greg when he asks about Rose.
+- I'd Tell You, but Then I'd Have to Kill You: Amethyst says he'd have to kill Greg if she told him about Rose.
 Greg is more intrigued by the possibility of finding Rose than scared of an owl threatening him.

-- "It" Is Dehumanizing: When Amethyst is telling Pearl about her encounter with Greg, Pearl asks whether "it spoke to you?"
+- "It" Is Dehumanizing: When Amethyst is telling Pearl about her encounter with Greg, Pearl asks whether "it spoke to you?", despite Amethyst calling Greg "he".
 However, once she realizes Greg is actually present, she uses male pronouns.

 - I Was Quite a Looker: Greg had a full head of hair and was pretty fit when he met Rose.

-- Jerkass: Marty, who calls Greg a kid and only cares about making money from concerts.
+- Jerkass: Marty calls Greg a kid and only cares about making money from concerts.

-- Long-Haired Pretty Boy: Greg in his 20's was quite cute and not only had his very long hair, but also a pompadour-like hairdo.
+- Long-Haired Pretty Boy: Greg in his 20's was quite cute and had very very long hair with a pompadour-like hairdo.

 - Love at First Sight: Greg and Rose fall for each other as soon as they meet, although Rose is reluctant to act on her feelings since she knows she'll outlive Greg.